farhanjln/Projects/Audiobooks_Project/Readme.md

-# In this case, I created the machine learning algorithm to predict the audiobooks customer behaviour
-# when it turns out to buy the product again
+## In this case, I created the machine learning algorithm to predict the audiobooks customer behaviour when it turns out to buy the product again.